Azure-Samples/java-microservices-aks-lab/docs/03_openlab_monitoring_aks.md

 ---
-title: 'Challenge 3: Enable monitoring'
+title: 'Lab 3: Enable monitoring'
 layout: default
 nav_order: 4
 ---

-# Challenge 03: Enable monitoring and end-to-end tracing
+# Lab 03: Enable monitoring and end-to-end tracing

 # Student manual

-## Challenge scenario
+## Lab scenario

 You have created your first Azure Kubernetes Service, deployed your applications to it and exposed them through the api-gateway service.
 Now that everything is up and running, it would be nice to monitor the availability of your applications and to be able to see in case any errors or exceptions in your applications occur.
-In this challenge you will add end-to-end monitoring to your applications.
+In this lab you will add end-to-end monitoring to your applications.

 ## Objectives

-After you complete this challenge, you will be able to:
+After you complete this lab, you will be able to:

 - Inspect your AKS service in the Azure Portal
 - Configure AKS monitoring